In Bovisa

 Around 50 firefighters are on the scene, including some from the Milan and Monza fire stations, with six fire engines, four water tankers, three ladder lorries, an air supply vehicle, the SAPR unit and a vehicle with a basket for working at height.

-Several lorries and vans parked in the loading and unloading areas are ablaze in the depot’s courtyard.
-The office block has not yet been affected by the fire, whilst the total area affected is approximately 8,000 square metres.
-Rescue operations are proving very complex, with five teams working to contain the flames.
+The total area affected is approximately 8,000 square metres.
+The fire-fighting operations are very complex, with five teams working to contain the flames.
 The local police have closed the roads in the area.
 At present, there is no confirmation as to whether anyone is inside the warehouse.

 Milano, a fuoco capannone BRT